ehlesp/smallab-k8s-pve-guide/G911 - Appendix 11 ~ Alternative Nextcloud web server setups.md

               - "-c"
               - |
                 chown www-data:www-data /var/www/html/data;
+                apt-get update
+                apt-get install -y openrc
-                a2dismod mpm_prefork;
+                start-stop-daemon --start --background --pidfile /cron.pid --exec /cron.sh a2dismod mpm_prefork;
                 a2enmod mpm_worker http2;
                 apachectl restart
         ~~~

         I've based this yaml portion on the container declaration for the Nextcloud server used in the Nextcloud platform guide.
-This is why you see the `chown` command too.
+This is why you see the `chown`, `apt-get` and `start-stop-daemon` commands too.

     - If you have experience building your own Docker images, another procedure would be creating your own version of the Nextcloud Apache image in which you configure the modules as needed to support HTTP/2.